rljson/template-project/README.contributors.md

 ### Replace in this doc

-Replace `fix_an_markdown_warning` by the name of your new branch
+Replace `improve_message_while_waiting_for_pr` by the name of your new branch

-Replace `Fix an Markdown warning` by your new commit message and PR title
+Replace `Improve message while waiting for PR` by your new commit message and PR title

 ### Checkout main